espressomd/espresso/doc/sphinx/examples.rst

 * ``coulomb_debye_hueckel.py``,  ``debye_hueckel.py``
-    Charged beads with a WCA interaction are simulated using the screened Debye-Huckle potential.
+    Charged beads with a WCA interaction are simulated using the screened Debye-Hückel potential.
 See :ref:`Debye-Hückel potential`

 * ``ekboundaries.py``